Visit Days for Admitted Prospective Students

 Congratulations on your admission to our graduate program.
 We hope you will join us for EPI Visit Days.
 An important part of the visit days

 is a chance for you to meet with faculty members about their research.
-Start contacting faculty now to schedule your appointments.
-Some faculty
+If you are interested in having a one-on-one meeting with faculty members,

 - Cannot Attend Epidemiology Visit Days: